 She Who Carries The Most Is Crowned Queen

 Past Big Bear Lake Oktoberfest queens have lifted and carried an average of 80 pounds in full beer steins.
 Some queens have carried more weight in beer steins than their own body weight.
 A contest unlike any other in the country, the Oktoberfest queen works hard for her title, chosen by how many one liter beer steins she carries.

 The Queen Stein Carrying contest has a been a part of the Big Bear Lake Oktoberfest since it began in 1971 and is one of the highlights of the eight-week festival.
 The contest was fashioned after a tradition in the beer tents in Germany in which the bar waitresses actually carried beers in one liter steins to the tables, often carrying up to five steins in each hand… and they continue to carry all day/night long.

-The world record holder for carrying beer steins is a former Big Bear Lake Oktoberfest queen who still resides part-time in Big Bear.
+The world record holder for carrying beer steins is a former Big Bear Lake Oktoberfest queen who still resides in Big Bear.
 Bonnie Kelso successfully carried 21 one-liter steins, or approximately 105 pounds.
 In 1974, shortly after her record-setting carry, a challenge came from the Lowenbrau Brewery in Germany.
 They could not believe that an American had carried that many steins at one time.
 Bonnie was flown to Germany, where she once again successfully carried 21 steins.
 It was a good day for the Americans.

 BIG BEAR LAKE OKTOBERFEST FEATURES BEER DRINKING CONTEST